GarlonJG/product-inventory/README.md

    ```

 3. Set up environment variables:
-   - Create `.env` files in both `client` and `inventory_server` directories as needed
+   - Create `.env` files in both `client` and `server` directories as needed
    - Refer to `.env.example` files for required variables

 ### Running the Application

-Start both frontend and backend servers with a single command:
+Start both frontend and backend servers with a single command from project root folder:
 ```bash
 npm run start
 ```